agarret7/vimwiki/ThesisOutline.md

 FIGURE: Plot demonstrating the ill-behaved aspects of the posterior based on a rendering-based likelihood with multiple objects.

-This motivates the
-development of a new neuro-symbolic model, based instead on an error-corrective approach, that seeks to model the outputs of a neural detector as noisy measurements of a latent abstract scene representation called a scene graph.
+This motivates the development of a new neuro-symbolic model, based instead on an error-corrective approach, that seeks to model the outputs of a neural detector as noisy measurements of a latent abstract scene representation called a scene graph.

 # Scene Graphs as Scene Representations

-* Why do we need scene graph representations?
-* Objects and geometric relationships
+FIGURE: Ben's figure representing scene graphs

 # Modeling

 * Scene graph prior

 * Dynamics
     * Parameters
     * Structure